Get To Know Us

 Judy has been a Pug owner for decades.
 Her husband, Gary, had a Rottweiler, which Judy loved, but she decided she wanted her own dog.
 When her husband asked what type of dog she wanted, she immediately reflected on her childhood and said she wanted a Pug (also because that was the breed most opposite of a Rottie she could think of in a hurry).
 Her first Pug unknowingly ended up being a rescue.
 She and her husband answered an ad in the newspaper and once seeing the conditions of the 4 month old, knew they were going to leave with that puppy one way or the other!
 Judy has had Pugs ever since.
 Judy has worked in canine rescue for several years.

-Paul lives in Louisville Kentucky with his rescued dogs (Henry - Pug, Charlie (Pug), Henry #2 (Pug), Roscoe (Boston Terrier), and Cash (Boxer).
+Paul lives in Louisville Kentucky with his rescued dogs (Henry - Pug, and Charlie -Pug, and a foster Pug or two).
 Over the years, Paul has contributed many volunteer hours to animal rescue organizations, but Pugs are his passion!
 Paul’s background includes current and previous work with other non-profit organizations, a career with AT&T in the finance field, an undergraduate degree from Hanover College, and a masters degree (MBA) from Indiana University.
 Paul is a founding member of Bluegrass Pug Rescue, Inc.

 Sam currently lives in Louisville, KY and works in the education sector.
 He has had a love for Pugs ever since he was a child, but didn’t get his first Pug until eight years ago.
 He now has two Pugs, Tori and Penni, that keep him busy with their wacky antics.
 Though he has only been involved with BPR for a little over a year, it is the group’s passion for helping Pugs that has gotten him more involved.
 He looks forward to many more years working with BPR and saving Pugs in need.